ardjuh/bing-wallpaper-gnome-extension/README.md

 ## Toss a coin to your coder

 Do you like this extension and want to show that you appreciate the work that goes into adding new features and keeping it maintained?
 Please consider buying me a coffee on [GitHub Sponsors](https://github.com/sponsors/neffo) or on [Flattr](https://flattr.com/@neffo).
+This is for the original creater neffo, not me.

 ## Disclaimer